liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/03-forms-and-workflow.markdown

 ## Example: Win a Free, All-Inclusive Trip to the Lunar Resort [](id=example-win-a-free-all-inclusive-trip-to-the-lunar-resort)

 The Lunar Resort is giving away a free, all-inclusive trip to several lucky families.
-All they need to do is click the *I Want a Free Trip* link from the site homepage, and they're directed to a form they can fill out and submit in under three minutes:
+All a user must do is click the *I Want a Free Trip* link from the site homepage, and they're directed to a form they can fill out and submit in under three minutes: